OPENPAD-AI/openpadprotocol-verifiernode/README.md

 For further assistance, please refer to the project documentation or contact the development team.

-## Specification for Node Deployment Integration
+## Node Deployment Integration

-For NAAS that provide Node Deployment service, users manually perform transaction signature without going through this source.
+For NAAS that provide Node Deployment Service, where users manually sign transaction to Blockhain Network without through this source.

-When launching Node, NAAS needs to call API endpoint /get-config to get Verifier Address and necessary information first.
+- When launch, FE needs to post NFT Owner Address.
+Through that, BE call API end point **MY_NFT_ENDPOINT=/get-my-nfts** to get list of NFTs and Verifier Address according to each NFT Token ID.
+- When start node, user select NFT to activate Node.
+FE use corresponding Verifier Address.
+Then, FE calls 2 functions on Smart Contract: delegate NFT to Verfier Address and activate node with that Verifier Address.
-Then, for each user operation on the Node on onchain, it is necessary to use API endpoint **get-verifier-signature-node-enter** and **get-verifier-signature-node-exit** to retrieve the signature.
+- For each user operation on the Node on onchain, it is necessary to use API endpoint **get-verifier-signature-node-enter** and **get-verifier-signature-node-exit** to retrieve the signature.
 Then, use these signatures to call the contract functions **nodeEnterWithSignature** and **nodeExitWithSignature**.

-### Support interaction with Smart Contract with React
+### Support interaction with Smart Contract (React)

-For detailed instructions on start, stop, delegate and revoke delegate on verifier node with ReactJS, please see detail documentation in `example` folder.
+For detailed instructions on start, stop, delegate and revoke delegate on verifier node with ReactJS, please see detail documentation in example folder.